The world needs your book.

 — Jan Wong, author of Apron Strings: Navigating Food and Family in France, Italy, and China

 After so much hard work, you want to make sure that the work you share with the world, whether you self-publish it or submit it to traditional publishers, is as good as it can be.
-I offer three main services to help get you there.
-Please contact me to talk about your project.
+As a freelance editor, I offered three main services to authors.

 j.png